The Graduate School

 Professional development, improving and increasing one's skill sets, is important at every stage of graduate education and beyond.
 For example, improving one's oral and written communication skills and developing an understanding of ethical behavior in research and creative endeavors are types of professional development.
 At FSU, numerous professional development opportunities are offered by academic departments/programs, the Career Center, and the Graduate School.

-FSU's PFF program coordinates with the national Preparing Future Faculty initiative of the Council of Graduate Schools and the Association of American Colleges and Universities, involving forty-five doctoral degree-granting institutions and more than 300 partner institutions.
+FSU's PFF Graduate Certificate program coordinates with the national Preparing Future Faculty initiative of the Council of Graduate Schools and the Association of American Colleges and Universities, involving 45 doctoral degree-granting institutions and more than 300 partner institutions.

-To learn more about FSU's PFF program, check with your academic department and visit https://gradschool.fsu.edu.
+To learn more about FSU's PFF program, check with your academic department/unit and visit https://gradschool.fsu.edu/academics-research/preparing-future-faculty-pff.

 The Office of Graduate Fellowships and Awards (OGFA) serves as an integral part of the professional development of graduate students.
-Through participation in individual and group meetings, workshops, departmental presentations, and ongoing mentoring and advising, graduate students engage in applying for nationally competitive fellowships and awards as a holistic process that includes but is not limited to early career development, academic portfolio building, and ongoing development of writing and communication skills.
-The Office of Graduate Fellowships and Awards offers virtual and face-to-face interactions during the fall, spring, and summer semesters.
-All workshops qualify for PFF credit.
-The OGFA also serves as the university liaison for the McKnight Doctoral Fellowship Program.
+Through participation in individual and group meetings, workshops, departmental presentations, and ongoing mentoring and advising, graduate students engage in applying for competitive external fellowships and awards as a holistic process that includes but is not limited to the development of writing and communication skills in support of early career development and academic portfolio building.
+The Office of Graduate Fellowships and Awards offers virtual and face-to-face interactions throughout the academic year during the fall, spring, and summer semesters.
+Several OGFA workshops qualify for PFF credit.
+The director of the OGFA also serves as the university liaison for the McKnight Doctoral Fellowship Program.
 The McKnight Doctoral Fellowship is designed to address the underrepresentation of African American and Hispanic faculty at colleges and universities in the state of Florida by increasing the pool of faculty with PhD degrees to teach, conduct research, and serve in administrative roles at the university level.
-To learn more about the Office of Graduate Fellowships and Awards, visit https://ogfa.fsu.edu/, call (850) 645-0850, or email ogfa-info@fsu.edu.
+To learn more about the Office of Graduate Fellowships and Awards, visit https://ogfa.fsu.edu, call (850) 645-0850, or email ogfa-info@fsu.edu.